harmsm/pyfx/README.md

 + A class that identifies foreground pixels.
 + Some styling to create ghost and halo effects.

+Design choices:
++ Arrays are enforced to be of only a few types:
+    +

 The API is pretty rough at this point.
 Expect changes.